Concordium/concordium-dapp-examples/compliant-reward-distribution/indexer-and-server/README.md

 The server uses the 4 ZK statements:

-1. Proof: Reveal "nationalIdNo" proof using the Sigma protocol.
+1. Proof: Reveal attribute proof ("nationalIdNo" attribute) using the Sigma protocol.

-2. Proof: Reveal "nationality" proof using the Sigma protocol.
+2. Proof: Reveal attribute proof ("nationality" attribute) using the Sigma protocol.

-3. Proof: Range proof ("dob=dateOfBirth" is older than 18 years) using the Bulletproof protocol.
+3. Proof: Range proof ("dob=dateOfBirth" attribute) using the Bulletproof protocol.
+User is older than 18 years.

-4. Proof: Not set membership proof ("countryOfResidence" is not the USA or North Korea) using the Bulletproof protocol.
+4. Proof: Not set membership proof ("countryOfResidence" attribute) using the Bulletproof protocol.
+User is not from the USA or North Korea.
 Countries are represented by 2 letters (ISO 3166-1 alpha-2).

 ```
 [